-Author David Cay Johnston on the Damage Trump Is Doing to America (Transcript and Audio)
+David Cay Johnston on Damage by Trump (Transcript, Audio)

 Listen to the full interview in the player above and read the transcript below.
 You can also find past editions of “Scheer Intelligence” here.